 Franklin's Heirs Transform the CourtAfter Benjamin Franklin’s death in 1790, the Baches inherited the house, but they took to living in the country and traveling to England.
 Starting in 1794, they rented the house, most notably to the Chevalier de Friere, the Portuguese minister.
 Next, it became a boarding house, then an academy, later a coffee house, and finally, a hotel.
 Sally Bache returned to die in her home in 1808.
 Richard stayed on after her death and shared the house with the African Free School until his death in 1811.

 By 1812, the land had so increased in value that the Bache heirs decided to tear down the house and rebuild Franklin Court with rental row houses.
 The new buildings faced a narrow street that ran the length of the block from Market Street to Chestnut Street.
 Known as Orianna Street, it was soon crowded with shops—silversmiths, bookbinders, printers, bakers, and shoemakers.

-The only physical remains of Franklin’s once grand court and home are the arched carriageway he added as entry to his property, and his cellar kitchen, several foundation walls, and a privy pit.
+The only physical remains of Franklin’s once grand court and home are the arched carriageway he added as entry to his property, a portion of his cellar kitchen, several foundation walls, and a privy pit.

 Recreating Franklin CourtIn 1948, Congress created Independence National Historical Park, which included Franklin Court.
 After the National Park Service began a closer investigation of the courtyard, archeologists located the outline and basement features of the Franklin's house.
 In 1972, experts met to decide whether to reconstruct the house in preparation for the bicentennial of American independence.
 As evidence of the building’s original design was incomplete, they decided to create a representational design.